ai4os-hub/ai4os-yolov8-torch/docs/index.rst

-.. ai4os-yolov8-torch documentation master file, created by sphinx-quickstart.
+.. deep-species-detection documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-ai4os-yolov8-torch documentation!
+deep-species-detection documentation!
 ==============================================

 Contents: